morfidon/ai-agents/README.md

-# AI Agents Repository
+# AI Agents for Codebase Auditing

-A comprehensive collection of specialized AI agents designed to systematically analyze, audit, and improve software projects across multiple dimensions of quality, security, and maintainability.
+A collection of **50+ specialized AI agents** that analyze software repositories and help you find:

-## Overview

-This repository contains **50+ specialized agents** organized into **10 phases** that cover the entire software development lifecycle.
-Each agent is designed to identify specific issues, risks, and improvement opportunities without modifying code - they provide detailed analysis and reporting to help developers make informed decisions.
+- security vulnerabilities
+- architecture smells
+- testing gaps
+- documentation drift
+- maintainability risks

+These agents are organized into **10 analysis phases** and are designed to **review code, not modify it**.

+They generate structured findings so you can spot problems faster and decide what to fix next.

+## What this is NOT

+This project is **not another agent framework**.

+Instead of building a generic AI assistant, this repository focuses on **very narrow agents** that each perform a specific analysis on a software project.

+Think of them as **automated code reviewers**.

 ## How It Works